polvoronmilkee/snaq/README.md

-# snakeq
+# SnakeQ (Snake Quiz)
-SnakeQ (Snake Quiz) is a fun educational twist on the classic Snake game—solve questions, eat the correct answers, and grow smarter as your snake grows longer!
+SnakeQ is a fun educational twist on the classic Snake game—solve questions, eat the correct answers, and grow smarter as your snake grows longer!